streamlink/streamlink-twitch-gui-wiki/Installation.md

 - ### Windows

-  *Requires at least Windows 7.*
+  *Requires at least Windows 10.*
-  *Windows XP and Vista are not supported.*
+  *Older versions of Windows are not supported.*

   - #### Installer

     A Windows installer is available on the [Github releases page][streamlink-twitch-gui-releases].

-    Please note that the [Visual C++ Redistributable package][vc-redist] needs to be installed on systems using a Windows version prior to 10.

   - #### Packages